-Running-at-large
+Running-at-large -

-- 1) An Animal beyond the boundaries of the Owner's premises and is ☐free from the Owner's control.
-Free from an Owner's control shall mean those animals that are not contained by an enclosure or restrained on a leash no longer than eight feet held by a responsible person capable of controlling the animal.
+- 1. An animal beyond the boundaries of the Owner's premises and is free from the Owner's control.
+Free from an Owner's control shall mean those animals that are not contained by an enclosure or restrained on a leash no longer than eight (8) feet held by a responsible person capable of controlling the animal.
 Verbal commands do not constitute control of an animal.
-Running at large includes all stray animals. - 2) Being stray, or running-at-large shall not include: - a) A dog which is working at a specific job for which it has been trained; or - b) A dog performing in the capacities of hunting, tracking, obedience, agility, showing, or field trials.
+Running at large includes all stray animals. - 2.
+Being stray, or running-at-large shall not include: - a.
+A dog which is working at a specific job for which it has been trained; or - b.
+A dog performing in the capacities of hunting, tracking, obedience, agility, showing, or field trials.

-Sanctuary - Areas protected through the management of human activities to provide and maintain habitat, other wildlife, and the ecosystems that support them.
+Sanctuary - Areas protected through the management of human activities to provide and other wildlife, and the ecosystems that support them.
 Inclusions: National Wildlife Areas, Migratory Bird Sanctuaries, Conservation Areas and Zoos.

-Secure Enclosure - Secure confinement indoors or outdoors, such as a parcel of land, or any portion thereof, completely surrounded at its perimeter by a wall or fence, locked pen or other structure, that is designed to prevent the animal from escaping the confined area and young children from entering the confined area.
+Secure Enclosure/Enclosure - Secure confinement indoors or outdoors, such as a parcel of land, or any portion thereof, completely surrounded at its perimeter by a wall or fence, locked pen or other structure, that is designed to prevent the animal from escaping the confined area and individuals from entering the confined area.
 The enclosure must be of sufficient height and strength to contain the animal within and provide sufficient room for the animal to comfortably move around within the structure.
+Material for fencing shall be adequate to prevent the animal from reaching through or to encounter another animal or person.

 Serious Injury - Any physical injury to a person or animal that results in broken bones, multiple bites, or disfiguring lacerations requiring sutures, corrective or reconstructive surgery.